The EU and China have a long-standing cooperation on climate change and have agreed to further step up joint efforts.

 Examples of joint projects

-- Supporting the design and implementation of greenhouse gas emissions trading in China, in view of China's plans to establish a nationwide emissions trading system.
-The project was carried out by the European Commission in cooperation with China in 2014–2017.
+- Supporting the design and implementation of greenhouse gas emissions trading in China, in view of China's plans to establish a nationwide emissions trading system, for example through policy dialogue and cooperation projects.
+For more information, see the page on international carbon markets.

 - China-EU Near Zero Emission Coal (NZEC) project focused at developing and demonstrating carbon dioxide capture and storage (CCS) technology in China by 2020